baljit92/skull-detector/src/webapp/README.md

 ## Description

 The web app let's the user annotate images by drawing a red color bounding box around the skulls in the image.
+The user can label the image with *Skull* or *Not Skull* class.
 Once the user clicks the Save button; the metadata of the annotated image such as `(image name, x0, y0, x1, y1, width, height, class)` is stored in a .csv file.
 The csv file gets downloaded when the user downloads the annotated images.